natdm/pulls.nvim/README.md

 ## Features

+- List comments in a quickfix list
+- List changed hunks of code in a quickfix list
+- View full diff
+  - Navigate to files from diff
+  - Preview files in a split (tagged) window
+  - Go to next diff chunk
+  - Go to next comment on diff
+  - Add comment on diff
+  - View comment chain on diff and reply
+- View/Edit description

 ## Functions

 The functions are listed in the [helpdocs](./doc/pulls.nvim.txt).
 Please consult that documentation for up to date functionality.